Palette-Labs-Inc/registry/rfcs/00000-overview.md

 `Buyers` form purchase intents as signed data request's on any protocol-enabled client.
 The user's PDS receive requests on behalf of a user and proxies these search requests to the network.
 Purchase intents discover PDS servers that support `Providers` who have the capacity to fulfill the purchase intent by indexing a list of available services in the netowrk's registry infrastructure.
 This process of discovery is called intent-casting.
 After discovery, a `Buyer` and `Provider` peer can directly engage and commence in their transaction without the need for an intermediary.

 ## Interoperability Guarantee
 An open network like nosh needs a way to agree on data structures, transport, and semantics.
-During inter-service network communications (like intent-casting), PDS nodes receive strong typechecks and runtime correctness guarantees by implementing the "Nosh Schema Defintion Language (NSDL)".
+During inter-service network communications (like intent-casting), PDS nodes receive strong typechecks and runtime correctness guarantees by implementing the [Nosh Schema Defintion Language (NSDL)](./00005-schema-definition-language.md).
 The NSDL NSDL is similar to an [OpenAPI](https://en.wikipedia.org/wiki/OpenAPI_Specification) specification with added semantic nice-to-haves and opinions for ensuring interoparability among services.

 The NSDL is used to define RPC methods and record types, providing developers with a standardized approach and workflow for crafting and specifying new data structures within the network.
 Such a standard allows protocol implementations to have strong guarantee as the network matures into new categories.